mbhulin/OrientTutorialSimple/create_new_database.md

 create property Name.LastName string;
 create property Name.Title string;
 ```
 An empty name doesn't make sense.
-A *mandatory* and a *not-null* constraint enforce that at least the last name is set. *Mandatory* ensures that every record has this field and *not null* guarantees that this field has a value.
-Use ALTER PROPERTY to set the constraints.
+A *mandatory* and a *not-null* constraint enforce that at least the last name is set. *MANDATORY* ensures that every record has this field and *NOTNULL* guarantees that this field has a value.
+Use ```ALTER PROPERTY``` to set the constraints.